SESYNC-ci/syllabi/docs/_drafts/2020-10-07-data-science-whirlwind.md

 We will be using the [SESYNC RStudio server](https://rstudio.sesync.org) for this lesson.

 Alternatively, you can use your own local installations of R (preferably version 4.0.0 or later) and git (preferably version 2.28 or later).

+If you plan to use a local installation of R for the tidyverse lesson, please contact Kelly ahead of time to make sure you will be able to access files used in the lesson.

 **Contact:**
 Please email *{{ mailto }}* with any questions, including installation issues, or for information not covered here.